 Goldman Sachs Group's Payment Has Solid Earnings Coverage

 We like to see a healthy dividend yield, but that is only helpful to us if the payment can continue.
 Goldman Sachs Group is quite easily earning enough to cover the dividend, however it is being let down by weak cash flows.
 With the company not bringing in any cash, paying out to shareholders is bound to become difficult at some point.

 EPS is set to fall by 27.5% over the next 12 months.
 If the dividend continues along the path it has been on recently, we estimate the payout ratio could be 16%, which is comfortable for the company to continue in the future.

 Goldman Sachs Group Has A Solid Track Record

 The company has a sustained record of paying dividends with very little fluctuation.
 The first annual payment during the last 10 years was US$1.40 in 2011, and the most recent fiscal year payment was US$8.00.
 This works out to be a compound annual growth rate (CAGR) of approximately 19% a year over that time.
 We can see that payments have shown some very nice upward momentum without faltering, which provides some reassurance that future payments will also be reliable.

 The Dividend Looks Likely To Grow

-Some investors will be chomping at the bit to buy some of the company's stock based on its dividend history.
+Investors could be attracted to the stock based on the quality of its payment history.
 It's encouraging to see Goldman Sachs Group has been growing its earnings per share at 39% a year over the past five years.
-Earnings per share is growing at a solid clip, and the payout ratio is low which we think is an ideal combination in a dividend stock as the company can quite easily raise the dividend in the future.
+Earnings have been growing rapidly, and with a low payout ratio we think that the company could turn out to be a great dividend stock.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.